 Periods, ovulation and chances of getting pregnant are no doubt a little confusing, especially due to the various myths associated with them.
 In the below Q&A section, we make them easier to understand.

 A period without ovulation is unlikely.
 But, it may happen in the case of ‘anovulatory cycles’.
 These cycles are irregular as they are too long or short, and do not have an ovulation period.
 They do not produce progesterone, and estrogen is unable to support the endometrial structure, which leads to bleeding.
 This bleeding is mistaken as a normal menstrual cycle.

 Generally, the anovulatory cycle affects women who are in their teenage and those approaching menopause.

 2. Can I ovulate without having periods?

 Yes, in some cases a woman can ovulate without having periods or by having light periods.
 This happens if the woman has had a uterine scarring.
-A C-section, any reproductive disease or a D&C procedure causes the scarring of the uterus, thus restricting the normal thickening of the uterus lining, which typically happens after the process of ovulation (6).
-In such case, you may ovulate but not have period.
+A C-section, any reproductive disease or a D&C procedure causes the scarring of the uterus, thus restricting the normal thickening of the uterus lining, which typically happens after the process of ovulation.
+In such cases, you may ovulate but not have a period.

 3. How can I get pregnant?

-If you are planning pregnancy, it is important to know the right time to indulge in sex.
+If you are planning a pregnancy, it is important to know about your reproductive health and the right time to indulge in sex.